jamesplease/bestfetch/README.md

 ##### Why is `response.data` set to `null` sometimes?

-If the response cannot be interpreted as the `responseType`, then it will be set as `null`.
+If the response cannot be parsed as the `responseType`, then it will be set as `null`.

 There are two common situations for this:

-- The backend returns an empty string when you specify `responseType: 'json'`
+- The response body is an empty string when you specify `responseType: 'json'`

-- The backend returns a raw text string when you specify `responseType: 'json'`
+- The response body is a raw text string when you specify `responseType: 'json'` (i.e.; invalid JSON)

 You can use the `responseType` option to have fine-grained control over the parsing of the response body from the server.